 We laughed as we got back to the Sand Dunes Arch parking lot and saw all the small sand piles from kids getting their shoes emptied before getting back in the car!

-The easy walk along the Sand Dune Arch trail is a very short 0.3 miles (0.5 km) each way, with very little elevation gain.
+The Sand Dune Arch trail is a very short Arches hiking trail, clocking in at just 0.3 miles (0.5 km) each way, with very little elevation gain.

-Canyonlands National Park is easily visited from Moab, UT.
+Canyonlands National Park is very close to Arches National Park and is easily visited from Moab, UT.
 It has incredible views and there are kid friendly hikes in Canyonlands National Park that families will love.

 We recommend saving at least a day for visiting Canyonlands National Park with kids.